SeshadriRC/ultimate-linux-guide/01-getting-started/05-package-manager.md

-apt install -y openssh          # used for ssh apt install -y less             # used for less command apt install -y nginx            # used to install nginx webserver
+apt install -y openssh          # used for ssh apt install -y less             # used for less command apt install -y nginx            # used to install nginx webserver apt install -y sshpass          # which allows you to provide the ssh password without using the prompt
 ```